Haircut One Hundred: Heyward leaves and Paint and Paint

 In late 1982, tensions began arising within the band as they struggled to record new material, which was hindered when Heyward refused to attend recording sessions.
 Eventually, in January 1983, the band's forthcoming single, "Whistle Down the Wind", was postponed and a statement was issued confirming that the band and Heyward were parting company.
 At the time, Heyward told Smash Hits magazine that he had been contemplating going solo for some time and had already recorded some tracks with session musicians.
 However, many years later, Heyward stated that he had been struggling with stress and depression at the time after a year of constant work and pressure, which led to him being, in effect, sacked by the other members of the band.
 With the loss of the band's frontman and main songwriter, Fox took over vocal duties and the band continued to write material themselves (several B-sides during Heyward's tenure had been credited to the whole band).
-The band left Arista and signed with Polydor Records, but further singles by this line-up failed to reach the UK top 40 and their follow-up album, Paint and Paint (1984) failed to chart.
+The band left Arista and signed with Polydor Records, and released a single called "Prime Time" which spent five weeks inside the Top 75 but failed to get any higher than number 46.

+Further singles by this line-up, such as "So Tired", failed to reach the UK top 40 and their follow-up album, Paint and Paint (1984) failed to chart.
 The band split up soon after.
-Heyward, however, embarked on a successful solo career in 1983, and scored several chart hits (including the aforementioned song "Whistle Down the Wind", which was his first solo release in March 1983) and a top 10 album, North of a Miracle.
+Heyward, however, had embarked on a successful solo career in 1983, and scored several chart hits (including the aforementioned song "Whistle Down the Wind", which was his first solo release in March 1983) and a top 10 album, North of a Miracle.
+Blair Cunningham joined The Pretenders for their Get Close album, while Graham Jones joined future Corduroy members Ben and Scott Addison in the proto-Britpop act Boys Wonder.